swill187/DCP2/README.md

 # DCP2
-Development Cell Post Processing (DCP2) program to be used on data collected from experiments.
+Development Cell Post Processing (DCP2) program to be used on data collected using the Development Cell Data Collection (DC2) program.